Skip to main content

 Trophically, Big Fish Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 At 70 ft of maximum depth, Big Fish Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 The lake's 557 acres and 5.9 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within Stearns County's 55 graded waters, Big Fish Lake sits at rank 4, near the top of the local distribution.

 Zebra mussel presence at Big Fish Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 15 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 15 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Big Fish Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been recorded 21 times at Big Fish Lake, with a median around Apr 13.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-16.
 Grade methodology: LakeGrade methodology.